-A week of documentary film and free VR exhibition
+A week of documentaries and free AR installations

 On sale to Members and Members Plus Wednesday 23 Oct,10am